ArcticTech/arctictech.github.io/_posts/Github/23-07-18-Git-Cheatsheet.md

 ---
-title: Git Cheat Sheet
+title: Git Cheatsheet
 date: 2023-07-18 05:00:00 -700
 categories: [Github]
-tags: [git,github,cheat-sheet]
+tags: [git,github,cheatsheet]
 ---

-## Git Cheat Sheet
+## Git Cheatsheet
-This is a cheat sheet of the most commonly used Git commands.
+This is a cheatsheet of the most commonly used Git commands.

 1. Configuring Git:
 ```